swapnavetcha/cp4d-ibm-cloud-roks-ibmc-file-gold-gid-cli-method/README.md

  6)The File storage mounted as nfs v4.
 By default no root squash is not enabled.

- i)Down the deployment file norootsquash.yaml
+ - Down the deployment file norootsquash.yaml
- ii)Execute the deployment file norootsquash.yaml
+ - Execute the deployment file norootsquash.yaml

  `oc apply -f norootsquash.yaml -n kube-system`